The importance of mentorship

 Proving your worth

-Proving your worth isn’t just about proving your worth to them, it’s about proving your worth to yourself.
-We all have tendencies to limit our beliefs, and those limiting beliefs can easily turn into negative self-talk.
+Proving your worth isn’t just about proving your worth to them.
+It’s about proving your worth to yourself.
+We all have tendencies to limit our beliefs, and those limiting beliefs can quickly turn into negative self-talk.
 The best way to prove your worth is to start with humility.
 Be grateful just for the opportunity, regardless of the outcome.

 Another favorite podcast I’ve been listening to of late is Max Out with Ed Mylett.
 A consistent key indicator of highly successful people is their genuine appreciation for everything, and he often uses the term, “everything in life happens for us, not to us.”
 In a mentorship model, our willingness to take criticism as an opportunity to grow will set the trajectory for where we ultimately end up.